 It seems to a narcissist life is all about winning.
-To win at all costs to others, they lack in the empathy to care for who they hurt along the way, whoever gets in their way or will not give in to a narcissist’s demands, those with NPD will do their best to control and dominate or stomp out anyone who gets in their way or threatens their existence or their false reality.
-They exploit, demean and hurt their parents, partners, children, friends, anyone who gets in their way.
+To win at all costs to others, they lack in the empathy to care for who they hurt along the way.
+Whoever gets in their way or will not give in to a narcissist’s demands, those with NPD, will do their best to control and dominate or stomp out anyone who gets in their way or threatens their existence or their false reality.
+Narcissists exploit, demean and hurt their parents, partners, children, friends, and anyone who gets in their way.

 Narcissistic people do this to others over a prolonged period, slowly and subtly, so just how do they do this to us?

-1. Idolisation, devaluation, discard, hoover.
-At the start they will mirror everything about you, come across as your perfect soulmate, then they will slowly take you down, to just up and leave, when you think you can not take any more they swoop back in playing all nice to sweep you off your feet again, this is a pattern they will repeat, while people who don’t see who the narcissist genuinely is allow them to do so.
-They will sink you so low, then offer intermittent play nice, it’s not like they tell you they hate you and treat you as they hate you, most often they tell you they love you and confuse you by treating you like they hate you, one minute they can treat you better than anyone ever has to then treat you worse than anyone ever has, they are the masters of manipulation that sell you a dream, to deliver you a living nightmare, only they provoke you and blame that nightmare all on you.
+1. Idealisation￼, devaluation, discard, hoover.
+At the start, they will mirror everything about you and come across as your perfect soulmate.
+Then they will slowly take you down, to just up and leave.
+When you think you can not take any more, they swoop back in, playing all nice to sweep you off your feet again.
+This is a pattern they will repeat, while people who don’t see who the narcissist genuinely is allow them to do so.
+They will sink you so low, then offer intermittent play nice.
+It’s not like they tell you they hate you and treat you as they hate you.
+Most often, they tell you they love you and confuse you by treating you like they hate you.
+One minute they can treat you better than anyone ever has.
+Then they treat you worse than anyone ever has.
+They are the masters of manipulation that sell you a dream, to deliver you a living nightmare, only they provoke you and blame that nightmare all on you.
 Friends, family members, partners, etc., most narcissistic people will follow the pattern of idealisation, devaluation, discard, hoover and repeat.

-How to disarm, when you meet someone who’s taking things way to fast and wanting to move in, watch their reactions when you say no, do they accept it or keep coming at you until you give in.
-The only way to stops the cycle is to get out and stay out.
+How to disarm when you meet someone who’s taking things way too fast and wanting to move in, watch their reactions when you say no, do they accept it or keep coming at you until you give in.
+The only way to stop the cycle is to get out and stay out.
 No contact is the best thing you can do.

 2. Gaslighting. is an insidious form of emotional abuse, a tactic the narcissist uses to get the target to lose their exact version of reality, phrases such as, “That didn’t happen.”
 “You’re imagining things.”
 “You’re crazy.”
 “You’re too sensitive.”
 And many more.